plbalmeida/udacity-ml-engineer/capstone/capstone-proposal.md

 The project will be implemented in the following steps:

 1) Data Preprocessing
+  * `co2` feature will be grouped by `year` for a annualy global forecasting of carbon dioxide emissions
+  * Data will be suitable for the DeepAR model
+  * 4 sets of data will be generated for training and testing
 2) Training the model
+  * Pre-processed data will be sent to s3
+  * The estimator object will be defined
+  * Hyperparameters will be defined, and the estimator containing DeepAR will be trained with the data
 3) Evaluating the model
+  * The MAPE of each test set will be calculated, a boxplot will be generated to assess the variation by quartiles and to obtain the median
 4) Deploying the model
+  * Deploy with the visualization of the global carbon dioxide emission forecast for the next 5 years

 <a id="1">[1]</a> Knutson, T.; Kossin, J. P.; Mears, C.; Perlwitz, J.; Wehner, M. F. (2017).
 In https://science2017.globalchange.gov/downloads/CSSR_Ch3_Detection_and_Attribution.pdf.